 Carrie Rasmussen joined the NWLT staff as Development Coordinator in May of 2018.
-Carrie will work with major donor development, grant writing and new membership campaigns as NWLT continues to focus on increasing our sustainable funding resources.
+Carrie will work with major donor development, grant writing and membership campaigns as NWLT continues to focus on increasing our sustainable funding resources.

 Carrie grew up in Wausau, WI and graduated from the University of Wisconsin –Stevens Point in 2002 with a BS in Natural Resource Management – Land Use Planning.

 She moved to Maine after graduating and worked for Loon Echo Land Trust for 12 years.
-She was the Administrative/Land Stewardship Coordinator for three years, then was promoted to Executive Director where she made significant advancements in protecting local landscapes, engaging community leaders and residents, and spearheading capital campaigns, fundraising events and membership drives.
+She was the Administrative/Land Stewardship Coordinator for three years, then was promoted to Executive Director for nine years where she made significant advancements in protecting local landscapes, engaging community leaders and residents, and spearheading capital campaigns, fundraising events and membership drives.

 Troy Walters, Outreach & Monitoring Coordinator